-San Marino Unified School District (SMUSD) is the top performing unified school district among all unified school districts in the State of California, for over 15 years, based on annual state testing.
+San Marino Unified School District (SMUSD) is the top performing unified school district among all unified school districts in the State of California, for almost two decades.
 All of our schools are recognized as National Blue Ribbon schools, which is the highest award any school can receive in the nation.
 Every SMUSD school is also recognized as a California Distinguished School.

-All SMUSD schools were built between 1918 and 1956, and while many of them were renovated about 20 years ago, our schools now need further updates to keep up with 21st-century technology.
+All SMUSD schools were built between 1918 and 1953, and while many of them were renovated about 20 years ago, our schools now need further updates to keep pace with modern education, student safety, and learning environments.
 Many classrooms and facilities require essential repairs and safety improvements, including security, water conservation, electrical updates, and heating and air conditioning systems.

 Our students have proven themselves to be the best in the State again and again, and safe, secure, high-quality, and up-to-date facilities are required to support our continued achievement in academics, arts, and athletics.

 A Facilities Needs Assessment was completed in 2015.
 In 2019 the Board of Education formed a Facilities Advisory Committee (FAC) to review, evaluate and report on the needs at each of our school sites.
 After an extensive evaluation process that included school site tours, District staff meetings and consultations with experts, the FAC provided a full report to the Board of Education during two of their regularly scheduled meetings in September and October.
 This report included a unanimous recommendation to the Board to consider a G.O.
 Bond Measure on an upcoming election.

 School districts have very limited options in seeking additional funding and rely on the State for almost all resources.
 The State does not provide adequate funding to maintain and upgrade our facilities.
 As the State no longer provides separate deferred maintenance funds, repairs are made out of the general fund that would otherwise be spent on educational programs.